 I want you to understand that there is a writer inside of each of us.
-I love helping that writer take the stage and blink in the spotlight.
+I love helping that writer take the stage and shine in the spotlight.

-This past spring, I worked with a fifth grader across the country to get her story published.
+This past spring, I worked with a fifth grader across the country as her online writing coach in order to get her story published.
 At the same time, I helped a friend work her way through her first college course on writing; she is a thousand miles away, but we worked through her papers on Google Docs.

 And now that I have begun to publish my own books, friends and family are inspired to do the same.
 I’m honored to be able to help them improve their writing.

 Do you have something that you’re working on?
-Need some help with it?
+Need some writing, editing, and proofreading help with it?

-My services range from proofreading to minor editing to major overhauls.
+My professional editing and writing services range from coaching to proofreading and from minor editing to major manuscript editing.